What Is a CI/CD Pipeline? How to Improve CI/CD

 For that reason, adding static analysis to every pipeline is practical, efficient, and helps to ensure that there is no need to trade feedback times for quality and security.

-How Can CI/CD Pipelines Save Cloud Computing Costs?
+How Can a CI/CD Pipeline Save Cloud Computing Costs?

 In general, the cost of a pipeline grows in proportion to its execution times.
 Klocwork’s differential analysis dramatically reduces execution times.
 So, it also reduces cloud computing costs.